The Right (Italy)

-The Right (La Destra) was a neofascist and national-conservative political party in Italy.
-Its leader and founder was Francesco Storace.
+The Right (La Destra) was a neo-fascist and national-conservative political party in Italy.
+Its founder and leader was Francesco Storace.

 History

 Foundation

 On 3 July 2007 Storace announced his resignation from National Alliance (AN) in a letter posted on his website, claiming that AN had become too centrist and moderate and in protest against the lack of internal democracy in the party, and on 27 July he announced the formation of a new party.

 On 10 November the party was founded in a constituent congress in Rome.
 On that occasion the Sicilian Alliance of Nello Musumeci merged into The Right, and Daniela Santanchè, a leading female member of AN, left the party to join The Right, broadening its appeal, as she was close to the Italian Liberal Party (PLI) and never joined the Italian Social Movement (MSI).
 In January 2008 Unitalia, a minor party in South Tyrol, and Taverna List, a minor party in the province of Trentino, merged into The Right.

 As the party was organised as a federal structure, Unitalia and Taverna List became the provincial sections of the party in the Provinces of South Tyrol and Trento, respectively, as Sicilian Alliance had become the regional section of the party in Sicily.